junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Finished all these works, he leans against the desk, and closes his eyes.

-His fingers are tight around the pistols so he can't quite cross them properly in front of his chest, so he settles with putting them on his laps.
+His fingers are tight around the pistols so he can't quite cross them properly in front of his chest, so he settles with putting them on his lap.

 "Castiel, please, I need you," Dean thinks, really thinking hard and desperately like never before, picturing his features in his mind like how he would stand in front of him.
 He hates the bleeding tone of begging in his prayer, but he can't think of another way, so he keeps it going.
 "At least come get Sammy and make sure he's safe.
 October the twenty fourth, 1861, Sunrise, Wyoming.
 Please --"